-- ensure PEGNL professional members, understand their duties in performing specific components of their professional roles in accordance with the current Act, Regulations and By-Laws; and - help the public, especially clients, contractors and suppliers, understand the role of PEGNL professional members and the responsibilities professional members have when performing professional services.
+- make PEGNL professional members and permit holders aware of their duties in performing specific components of their professional roles in accordance with the current Act, Regulations and By-Laws; and - help the public, especially clients, contractors and suppliers, understand the role of PEGNL professional members and permit holders and the responsibilities they have when performing professional services.

-Professional members adhering to this Guideline will ensure themselves and the public that they are following best practices in conforming to the legislation and ethical practices applicable to this guideline.
+Professional members and permit holders adhering to this Guideline are following best practices established by PEGNL in conforming to the applicable legislation and related ethical practices.